eProsima/Fast-DDS-docs/docs/fastdds/transport/zero_copy/zero_copy.rst

     a)  Create a DataReader for the previous type.
 Make sure that the DataReader does not have DataSharing disabled.
     b)  Take/read the sample using the available functions in the DataReader.
-        Please refer to section :ref:`dds_layer_subscriber_accessreceived` for further detail on how to access received data.
+        Please refer to section :ref:`dds_layer_subscriber_accessreceived_loans` for further detail on how to access to loans of the received data.
     c)  Return the loaned sample using |DataReader::return_loan-api|.

 Writing and reading in Zero-Copy transfers